 Display And Design

 The Display is fifteen point six inches with 60 hertz IPS has a resolution of 1920 by 1080.
 But doesn’t support g-sync usually the display is the component and manufacturers have to cut quality on in order to sell you something at this price point especially 1060 inside.
-This one is slightly better than a serve the x-15.
+This one is slightly better than serving the x-15.
 I am pretty equal to the one on the Lenovo y50 vibrant enough to game on comfortably and I think most people will be happy with it.
 But I still wouldn’t use this monitor to do any design work above is a 720p HD camera.

 Keyboard And Other Info